-A new partnership between West Virginia University one of the world’s largest energy companies will promote discoveries that could provide cleaner, cheaper energy to countries across the globe, bolstering economies and providing a better future for the world’s citizens.
+A new partnership between West Virginia University and one of the world’s largest energy companies will promote discoveries that could provide cleaner, cheaper energy to countries across the globe, bolstering economies and providing a better future for the world’s citizens.

 Officials from WVU and a delegation from China Shenhua Energy Company gathered in Morgantown today (Oct.
 27) to create a partnership focused on the development of clean energy technologies.